liv-daliberti/maxent-grpo/README.md

 - Slurm helper to sweep all math benchmarks for a checkpoint: `sbatch ops/slurm/infer_math.slurm --model <HF_ID_OR_PATH> --datasets math_500,aime24,aime25,amc,minerva`.
 Pass `--revision <git_commit>` when pointing at Hugging Face repos (e.g., `--model od2961/Qwen2.5-1.5B-Open-R1-MaxEnt-GRPO-math-v1 --revision c929c65`) to evaluate specific training steps without syncing local checkpoints.
 - Set `GRPO_RECIPE=<path>` to point any CLI at a YAML recipe; the TRL parser and Hydra CLI will load it automatically.
 - For LightEval benchmarks via vLLM/Slurm, see `src/core/evaluation.py` (benchmark registry + launcher helper).
+- Shared vLLM servers:
+  - Every Accelerate rank derives a stable `client_tag` and forwards it via the JSON payload and `X-VLLM-Client-Tag` header so responses can be sharded per rank.
+  - Override (`export VLLM_CLIENT_TAG=trainer-3`) when you run multiple independent trainers behind the same endpoint or when an external proxy wants to pin requests to a specific backend.
+  - **Server requirement:** the vLLM server (or proxy) must copy the `client_tag` back into each prompt group of the JSON response (either at the result level or inside every output).
+Without that echo the client cannot filter, so you’ll see warnings such as “Skipping policy loss group due to empty log-probs,” `train/grpo_objective` stays at zero, and KL/entropy metrics remain `NaN`.
+  - **Verification:** when filtering works you’ll no longer see `vLLM raw groups=96 ...` immediately followed by `Score batch built | total_sequences=16`; the counts match and the controller metrics (`train/delta_tau`, `train/delta_beta`) move off zero even with chunking enabled.
+For a quick end‑to‑end check on a local model, run `python tools/vllm_client_tag_smoke.py --model <HF_ID>` and confirm it logs “server echoed client_tag …” before launching training.

 ## Code Organization